 The festival takes place May 3-12 at various Montclair venues.
 The complete schedule will not be announced until April 5 (April 8 Update: One of those events is “In Conversation With Ben Stiller,” moderated by Colbert, May 5 at Montclair Kimberley Academy Upper School, with tickets going on sale April 12).
 But other special events, all at the Wellmont, will include:

 May 3: A screening of “Wild Rose,” about a young ex-con (played by Jessie Buckley) trying to get her career as a country singer going and also take care of her family.
 Buckley will participate in a Q&A session.

 May 7: A screening of “Tolkien,” about “Lord of the Rings” writer J.R.R.
-Tolkien, with a extended Q&A session with actors Nicholas Hoult (who plays the young Tolkien), Lily Collins (who plays his future wife Edith Bratt) and director Dome Karukoski.
-Colbert will moderate the discussion, which will be broadcast live to theaters across the country visit Fathom Events.
+Tolkien, with an extended Q&A session with actors Nicholas Hoult (who plays the young Tolkien), Lily Collins (who plays his future wife Edith Bratt) and director Dome Karukoski.
+Colbert will moderate the discussion, which will be broadcast live to theaters across the country via Fathom Events.

 May 11: A screening of Timothy Greenfield-Sanders’ documentary, “Toni Morrison: The Pieces I Am.”
 Greenfield-Sanders will participate in a Q&A session.

 May 10: A screening of the documentary, “Miles Davis: Birth of the Cool,” with a pre-screening performance by students in the Montclair-based Jazz House Kids program, and a post-screening Q&A session with director Stanley Nelson.

 Here are trailers for four of the movies: